yaloms/h-core-snapshot/README.md

 ### H-Core Snapshot
 <img width="1675" height="468" alt="Screenshot 2026-03-16 at 18-58-51 563577441-8e4f75ce-cab8-498f-bb9c-bf3635527b59 png (изображение «PNG» 1340 × 431 пикселей)" src="https://github.com/user-attachments/assets/7c8be590-1099-402e-b96b-c5325ea171b9" />

+## Mechanism
+The snapshot initializes a conversation with fixed behavioral constraints that bias the model toward structured operational responses.

+The goal is to stabilize the interaction mode and prevent the typical drift toward verbose explanations.

+## Why
+Most LLM conversations drift over time.
+Models start structured but gradually become verbose and explanatory.

+H-Core Snapshot stabilizes the execution-mode.

 ## What is it